 Using A Lotus Seed Rosary

 The lotus is one of the things that is considered to be very close to the Goddess's heart.
-She is depicted as seated on a Lotus.
+She is often depicted as seated on a Lotus.
 Lotus is considered as the symbol of wealth and good tidings.
-You can keep a lotus seed rosary in the pooja room and use it to chant the Lakshmi Mantra.
+You can keep a lotus seed rosary in the puja room and use it to chant the Lakshmi Mantra.
 Doing so will fill the heart of the devotee with purity, love and kindness.

 Have A Moti Shankh In Your Home

 Moti Shankh is a conch that has the lustre of pearls.
-Such conchs are rare to find and are considered as objects of immense spiritual power.
+Such conches are rare to find and are considered as objects of immense spiritual power.
 Having it in the house is said to bring financial gains.
 It has to be noted that the conch should be kept wrapped in a clean cloth that is red, yellow or white in colour.

 Light Ghee Lamps